-Obtaining the correct rear spring preload is critical for proper handling.
+Obtaining the correct rear spring preload (sag) is critical for proper handling.
 The spring preload must be set to match the weight of the rider.
 The spring is preloaded for an 180 lb (82 kg) rider.
 This puts the rear tire 1/3 of the way through its vertical travel.
 Heavier riders require stiffer spring rates.
 A good approximation of your rear spring requirements can be found by measuring the rear suspension's sag.
-This measurement will quickly determine if your rear spring is approximately correct for your weight.
+This measurement quickly determines if your rear spring is approximately correct for your weight.
 This adjustment is a recommended guideline; personal riding preference may vary from the specifications given.

-To Check the Sag Value:
+To Check the Sag value:

 - Support your motorcycle on a stand with the rear wheel off the ground. - Measure vertically from the rear axle to the rear fender.
-Mark this spot as it will be used for other measurements. - Record this measurement, this will be measurement M1.
+Mark this spot as it is used for other measurements. - 3.
+Record this measurement (this is the measurement referred to as M1).

 - 4. Remove the motorcycle from the stand. - Wearing your normal riding apparel, sit on the motorcycle. - 6.
 Have an assistant hold the motorcycle up, your feet should be on both pegs. - 7.
 Bounce the suspension a couple of times. - 8.
-Have a second assistant take a measurement using the same locations as in step 2.

-Record this measurement, this will be measurement M2.
+Have a second assistant take a measurement using the same locations as in step 2. - Record this measurement (this is the measurement referred to as M2).